1. What damages are available for COD delays financial CPPAs?

 Generators and corporates relish the freedom to draw up bespoke agreements, in contrast to rigid contracts under the traditional utility supply model.

-The CPPA market, while still developing, is certainly more geared towards large corporates at present.
+The CPPA market, while still developing, is geared towards large corporates at present.

 Depending on the nature and size of the project and the length of the CPPA, it is not impossible for smaller corporates to enter these transactions, but it makes the task of the developer harder if they require bank financing.

-Smaller companies can also participate in aggregated purchasing arrangements, as long as they are mindful of relevant competition law restrictions (this approach is starting to develop in some countries in Europe, but has so far proved quite tricky to implement).
+Smaller companies can also participate in aggregated purchasing arrangements, as long as they are mindful of relevant competition law restrictions (see question 3 regarding the role of aggregators – this approach is starting to develop in some countries in Europe, but has so far proved quite tricky to implement).

 Corporates considering CPPAs with legacy generators do not have to worry about bank financing requirements to construct new projects, and the shorter tenor of the deals reduces market exposure.